 - Fight groups of summonable bosses to flaunt your mastery of the game.

-- Build a sky tower straight towards outer space and fight against martians.
+- Build a sky tower straight towards outer space and fight against Martians.

 - Craft Monoliths and create artificial altars.

-The 2D sandbox of Terraria revolves around exploration and adventure so your to-do list can fill to the brim with a single touch of inspiration.
+The 2D sandbox of Terraria revolves around exploration and adventure, so your to-do list can fill to the brim with a single touch of inspiration.

 9. Play Underwater Terraria

-You can try submerging an entire Terraria world underwater and finish the game from there.
+You can try submerging an entire Terraria world underwater and finish the game there.
 This fun idea has gained massive popularity as a challenge recently.
 Here is how you can achieve a water world in Terraria.